dgraph-io/pydgraph/README.md

 ### Running an Upsert: Query + Mutation

-`txn.do_request` function allows you to run upserts consisting of one query and one mutation.
+The `txn.do_request` function allows you to run upserts consisting of one query and one mutation.
 Query variables could be defined and can then be used in the mutation.
+You can also use the `txn.do_request` function to perform just a query or a mutation.

 To know more about upsert, we highly recommend going through the docs at https://docs.dgraph.io/mutations/#upsert-block.

 ```python